Student Handbook

 Phone Use: Students may use the office phone for emergency calls ONLY.
 Students must have permission from their teacher before using the phone.

-Automated calls are used for notification of special activities, school closing/opening late.
-Please always have accurate telephone numbers on file at school so you will receive all notifications.
+Automated calls are used for notification of special activities, school closing/opening late, absences, upcoming deadlines, etc. Please always have accurate telephone numbers on file at school so you will receive all notifications.

 INCLEMENT WEATHER